LukeShortCloud/rootpages/src/administration/chromebook.rst

 Chromebrew
 ----------

 Chromebrew is an unofficial package manager for Chromium OS written in Ruby.
 It works on all processor architectures that Chromium OS supports.
-It requires ``Developer Mode`` to be enabled.
+It requires ``Developer Mode`` to be enabled and that Chrome OS is on the ``Stable`` channel.

 Install: